 The U.S. Embassy in Madagascar and Comoros is pleased to announce the annual competition for the Hubert H. Humphrey Fellowship program.
-This one–year, full scholarship program is offered to mid-level professionals who have a proven record of leadership, commitment to public service, and the capacity to take full advantage of a self-defined program of independent study at a leading U.S. university.
-This is not a degree-granting program, but rather is intended for professional development.
+This one-year, full scholarship program is offered to mid-level professionals who have a proven record of leadership, commitment to public service, and the capacity to take full advantage of a self-defined program of independent study at a leading U.S. university.
+This is not a degree-granting program but is intended for professional development.

 This program brings accomplished professionals from developing countries to the United States at a midpoint in their career for a year of study and related professional experiences.
-Fellows are selected for their potential for national leadership and commitment to public service in either the public or private sector.
+Fellows are selected on their potential for national leadership and commitment to public service in either the public or private sector.

 Human and Institutional Capacity